How to Build a Birdhouse — Easy Step-by-Step Guide

 10. 10

-Apply wood glue to the top edge of the first roof piece and the remaining exposed top edges of the box.
-Position the second roof piece to overlap the first at the peak and overhang the back and sides.
-Secure with screws through the second roof piece into the first roof piece and the sides.
+Apply wood glue to the top edge of the first roof piece and the remaining exposed top edges of the box (the back piece and the top edge of the second side).
+Position the second roof piece (7 inches) so that it overlaps the first roof piece at the peak, creating a watertight ridge.
+Ensure it also overhangs the back and sides.
+Secure this second roof piece by driving screws through it into the first roof piece at the peak and into the side and back pieces of the birdhouse.
+Wipe away any excess glue with a damp cloth.

 Tips & Troubleshooting